sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/165_Heuristics_for_associations_and_ORM_usage.md

 1. First write down in words, simply use 'associated' and specify type of relation (1-1, 1-N, N-M).
 If there's extra data needed in addition to the association, note this down (we'll need a junction model here).
 2. For the ones where association is simple (no data needed), use the Sequelize defaults.
 3. For the ones where extra data was needed, create junction models.
 Then consider all possible associations of the junction model(s) with the actual (generally two) models that we were trying to associate.
 Repeat from #1.
 Until step 3 is empty.
-4. If at any point, the Sequelize relation wording seems weird/wrong (example: products belonging to or having many cart items), go down a level of abtraction and see in which model table the FKs would be added for each of the possible Sequelize relation.
+4. If at any point, the Sequelize relation wording seems weird/wrong (example: products belonging to or having many cart items), go down a level of abstraction and see in which model table the FKs would be added for each of the possible Sequelize relation.
 Place the FKs in the correct tables, and choose the Sequelize relation that will ensure this (using the source-target-FK placement rule).
 Now that we have tables, move back up and create models for the tables.
 Continue.

 Jargon:
 1. Sequelize relation - hasOne, belongsTo, hasMany, belongsToMany